Harpurhey: History

 Harpurhey is recorded in 1320 as "Harpourhey", meaning "hedged enclosure by a man called Harpour", who owned the area in the 14th century.

-This small township, at one time called Harpurhey with Gotherswick, lies on both sides of the road from Manchester to Middleton, extending westward to the Irk.
-In 1830 it was described as abounding in pleasant views. and by early 2007, just a mere 177 years later it was described as the worst place in England.
-It has long been a suburb of Manchester.
+Harpurhey lies on both sides of Rochdale Road from Collyhurst to Blackley, extending westward to the Irk.
+In 1830, it was described as abounding in pleasant views, but by 2007 was characterised as the worst place in England.

 Governance

-Harpurhey was included in the Parliamentary borough of Manchester from its creation but was not taken into the municipal borough until 1885.
-It ceased to be a township in 1896, becoming part of the new township of North Manchester.
+Harpurhey was formerly a township and chapelry in the parish of Manchester, in 1866 Harpurhey became a separate civil parish.
+Harpurhey was included in the parliamentary borough of Manchester from its creation but was not taken into the municipal borough until 1885.
+On 26 March 1896 the parish was abolished to form North Manchester.
+In 1891 the parish had a population of 8380.
 Harpurhey is one of the most economically deprived areas within the Greater Manchester area.

-Harpurhey is within the Blackley and Broughton constituency, which has been represented in the House of Commons by Labour MP Graham Stringer who was first elected to the old Manchester Blackley constituency in 1997.
+Harpurhey is within the Blackley and Middleton South constituency, which has been represented in the House of Commons by Labour MP Graham Stringer who was first elected to the old Manchester Blackley constituency in 1997 and represented Blackley and Broughton from its creation in 2010 to its abolition in 2024.
 Before his election to Parliament, he was a councillor for Harpurhey from 1982, and leader of Manchester City Council from 1984.

-Councillors

 The ward is represented on Manchester City Council by three Labour Party councillors: Pat Karney (Lab), Joanne Green (Lab) and Sandra Collins (Lab).